 Some USDA researchers reluctant to move cross country

 KANSAS CITY, Mo.
-(AP) — Some U.S. Department of Agriculture researchers are reluctant to move cross county to the Kansas City area when two research agencies move there.
+(AP) — Some U.S. Department of Agriculture researchers are reluctant to move across the country to the Kansas City area when two research agencies move there.

 The USDA announced plans earlier this month to move the Economic Research Service and National Institute of Food and Agriculture closer to farmers and agribusinesses they serve, and many employees have objected to the move from the Washington D.C. area.